 Old Montreal is the perfect town for an afternoon at the spa, and each establishment has a unique feel, according to your needs: Bota Bota has a breathtaking view and gives you the feeling of being on a cruise ship, Scandinave Spa is a Nordic retreat in the city, and Spa William Gray gives one of the city’s most upscale and relaxing treatments.

-After leaving the spa, if you want to open up your appetite or simply enjoy happy hour, Bistro des Soeurs Grises has 9 beers on tap brewed on-site and tapas that go alongside them marvelously.
-Their Choriqueso comes to mind immediately, chorizo grilled and covered in cheese, served with tortillas or accras de morue.
+After leaving the spa, if you want to open up your appetite or simply enjoy happy hour, Bistro des Soeurs Grises has 9 beers on tap brewed on site and tapas that go alongside them marvelously.
+These include chorizo tacos served with pico de gallo or their ceviche with tilapia filet and blanched shrimp.
 Oh, and they also serve sautéed cactus tacos for the more adventurous!